Actually Romantic

 "Actually Romantic" is a song by the American singer-songwriter Taylor Swift from her twelfth studio album, The Life of a Showgirl (2025).
 Swift wrote and produced the song with Max Martin and Shellback.
-An incorporation of alternative rock, pop-punk, and guitar pop, the track displays elements of 1990s power pop and slacker rock, with an arrangement characterized by a grunge electric guitar motif.
-In the lyrics, Swift's narrator expresses her amazement and enjoyment of another woman's attention on her, sarcastically claiming that no other man had showed her as much affection as that woman.
+An incorporation of alternative rock, guitar pop, pop-punk, and power pop, the track displays elements of 1990s slacker rock, with an arrangement characterized by a grunge electric guitar motif.
+In the lyrics, Swift's narrator expresses her amazement and enjoyment of another woman's attention on her, sarcastically claiming that no man had ever shown her that level of affection.

-Upon its release, various critics and listeners speculated that the track was written as a diss track targeting the British singer Charli XCX and her song "Sympathy Is a Knife" (2024), which was allegedly about Swift.
+Upon the song’s release, various critics and listeners speculated that it was written as a diss track targeting the British singer Charli XCX and her song "Sympathy Is a Knife" (2024), which was allegedly about Swift.
 It garnered comparisons to the composition of the Pixies's "Where Is My Mind?"
 (1988).
-Music critics generally criticized the song's lyrics and narrative as unmerited, although a few complimented it as a standout from the album for its production.
-The track peaked in the top 10 on the Billboard Global 200 and on the charts in Australia, Canada, Germany, New Zealand, Portugal, Sweden, and the US.
+Multiple music critics decried the song's lyrics and narrative as unmerited, though others complimented it as a standout from the album due to the relative singularity of its production in comparison to the other tracks.
+Actually Romantic peaked in the top 10 on the Billboard Global 200 and on the charts in Australia, Canada, Germany, New Zealand, Portugal, Sweden, and the United States.

 Background

 Charli XCX had collaborated with Taylor Swift on her live shows and concert tours, including as an opening act on Swift's 2018 Reputation Stadium Tour.
 Upon the release of Charli XCX's 2024 album Brat, fans speculated that the track "Sympathy Is a Knife" was directed at Swift's alleged romantic linking with Matty Healy of the band the 1975, particularly the lyric, "Don't wanna see her backstage at my boyfriend's show", which also references Charli XCX's husband George Daniel, also from the 1975.
 Charli XCX later denied that any tracks on Brat were intended as diss tracks and said "Sympathy Is a Knife" was not about Swift.

 In an August 2024 interview with Vulture, Charli XCX expressed that "people are gonna think what they want to think" and stated "Sympathy Is a Knife" is about her anxiety, insecurities, and wanting to avoid situations that make her feel self-doubt.
-In the same interview, Swift was said to have lauded Charli XCX's musical sensibilities, called her writing "surreal and inventive, always", and said she enjoys seeing the results of Charli XCX's hard work.
-She further praised Charli XCX's ability to "[take] a song to places you wouldn't expect it to go" and how "she's been doing it consistently for over a decade".
+In the same interview, Swift was said to have lauded Charli XCX's musical sensibilities, calling her writing "surreal and inventive, always" and celebrating what she described as the results of Charli XCX's hard work.
+Swift further praised Charli XCX's ability to "[take] a song to places you wouldn't expect it to go" and stated that the singer has been "doing it consistently for over a decade".